bulwark-crypto/Bulwark-Docker/compose-gen/README.md

 docker-compose up
 ```

-this will resync your node(s) and fix any corruption issues.
+This will resync your node(s) and fix any corruption issues.